 Because every woman lives a distinct life experience, the need for flexible psychosocial support varies from one person to another.
 The women’s needs range from relearning how to live in a community to developing life skills and learning how to cook or manage a budget, and from building self-confidence to owning their right to claim their rightful place in the community.

 No one recovers overnight from experiencing homelessness.
 On long waiting lists for subsidized housing or while struggling to find decent and affordable housing in the private rental stock, the women are limited to using emergency shelters for too long.
-As such, the relay apartments at Maison des voisines de Lanaudière allow for improved wait time conditions to better bounce back and learn life skills to ensure future residential stability.
+As such, the transitional apartments at Maison des voisines de Lanaudière allow for improved wait time conditions to better bounce back and learn life skills to ensure future residential stability.

 The Old Brewery Mission joined forces with McGill to analyze the data being collected on a daily basis, which has allowed us to implement several concrete projects.
 Much of the data compiled in recent years related to men—we’ve rectified that.